 Maine's Outdoor Learning Center, Maine Guide School, Registered Maine Guide

-The process of obtaining a License as a Registered Maine Guide is the most difficult in the country, which is why Maine Guides are held in such high regard.
+The process of becoming a License Registered Maine Guide is the most difficult in the country, which is why Maine Guides are held in such high regard.

-Our School has been successfully teaching residents and non-residents since 1997 to become Registered Maine Guides.
-Maine’s Outdoor Learning Center was first school in Maine to offer week long training.
+MOLC has been successfully teaching residents and non-residents since 1997 to become Registered Maine Guides.
+Historically, Maine’s Outdoor Learning Center are pioneers being first school in Maine to offer week long training.
+“Get-er Done!”
 Before 1997 people would attend classes for 15 weeks and then wait months to test.
 John and Tami, owners of Maine’s Outdoor Learning Center, designed the course around the needs of folks who are ready to begin living their passion and enjoy the outdoors as much as they do.

 Historically, on March 19, 1897, The Maine legislature passed a bill requiring hunting guides to register with the State of Maine.
 In that first year Maine registered 1316 guides, with the very first Registered Maine Guide, a woman, Cornilia Thurza Crosby, or "Fly Rod", as she was popularly known.
 Fly Rod Crosby grew up in Phillips, Maine.
 In addition to being Maine’s first licensed guide, she promoted Maine's outdoor sports at shows in metropolitan areas, and wrote popular columns that appeared in many newspapers around the country.
 Her efforts helped to attract thousands of would-be outdoorsmen and women to the woods and waters of Maine.

 All new applicants must be currently First – aid certified in any standard first-aid that meets the criteria established by rule of the commissioner.
-Our First-aid course has been approved and is offered the first evening of our 4 day, or hands – on classes.
+Our Maine Guide First-aid course is tailored to the woods and waters and has been approved by Inland Fisheries & Wildlife in Maine and New Hampshire.

 93 Thurlow Road, Lincolnville, Maine 04849